ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/wallet/wallet-transactions/wallet-to-account/api-specification/w2a-transaction-api.md

 # W2A Transaction API

-This API is used to initiate a wallet to account transaction.
+This API is used to initiate a wallet to account transaction.&#x20;

 {% swagger method="post" path="" baseUrl="<domain>/orchestrate/v1/transfer" summary="" %}
 {% swagger-description %}